 If you only have time for one sunset in the whole of Sydney, this is probably the one you should do.
 It's not necessarily our favourite, but you can't visit Sydney without shooting this view.
 Tucked away on the coast path at the botanic gardens, you'll get the opportunity to see the sunset behind both the harbour bridge and opera house.
 If you're a fan of long exposures, there are many rocks in the foreground to create that dreamy effect.

-3. Geoffrey St Wharf - Kirribilli
+3. Jeffrey St Wharf - Kirribilli

-Geoffrey St Wharf has been a favourite of ours, as it's a stones throw from where we live, but it genuinely is one of the best views in Sydney.
+Jeffrey St Wharf has been a favourite of ours, as it's a stones throw from where we live, but it genuinely is one of the best views in Sydney.
 You get a magnificent view of the harbour bridge and the opera house across the water and it's a great place to sit and watch all the harbour action.

 There's a spot which always has a puddle, so you can get creative and get a cool harbour bridge reflection shot.